rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

 2950

-The comitative case of the possessive declension has direct parallels in ASSOCIATIVECOLLECTIVE NUMERALS and QUANTIFIER PRONOUNS (both interrogative and indefinite, as well as the śkamo% minimalizing quantifier ‘[person] alone’) This juncture of case and adnominal-person marking requires obligatory possessive marking.
+The comitative case of the possessive declension has direct parallels in ASSOCIATIVECOLLECTIVE NUMERALS and QUANTIFIER PRONOUNS (both interrogative and indefinite, as well as the śkamo- minimalizing quantifier ‘[person] alone’) This juncture of case and adnominal-person marking requires obligatory possessive marking.

 <pgNo>148</pgNo>
 148